Overview

 Legislation changes

-The Mineral Resource Development Act, came into effect for brine-hosted mineral development on March 1, 2023.
+The Mineral Resource Development Act, came into effect for brine-hosted mineral development on March 1, 2023 and for rock-hosted minerals on February 28, 2024, with the full proclamation of the act.
 The act aligns the Alberta Energy Regulator’s (AER) authority over minerals with its authority over other energy resources and helps enhance the fiscal and regulatory environment for metallic and industrial mineral development, supporting the second key area in Renewing Alberta's Mineral Strategy.

 By creating a one-window approach, the legislation provides clarity and certainty for industry and investors, while protecting the best interests of Albertans by ensuring the safe, orderly and responsible development of the province’s mineral resources.